-Here at MKHQ, we’re ready to party!
-So we asked Trish Brew, award-winning bartender and Fever-Tree ambassador, for her tips on how to make the best cocktails this holiday season.
-And Trish sure delivered, with tips on mixing, how to set up your home bar, and why the Paloma is currently her drink of choice this time of year.
+Here at MKHQ, we love ourselves a cocktail, especially with the holiday season in sight.
+So we asked Trish Brew, award-winning bartender and Fever-Tree ambassador, for her tips on how to make cocktails their absolute best this Christmas and New Years.
+And Trish sure delivered, with tips on mixing, how to set up your home bar, and why the Paloma is her summery drink of choice this time of year.

 For white spirit drinkers, the Fever-Tree Mediterranean Tonic Water is a great all-rounder and absolute staple for my 100+ gin collection!
 I’m a big fan of classic cocktails, so the Fever-Tree Blood Orange Soda has a vermouth quality about it.
 That makes it perfect for a long and refreshing twist on a negroni or a spritz.
 Last but certainly not least, everyone has ‘that bottle’ collecting dust that you simply don’t know what to do with… Fever-Tree Ginger Beer is your answer!
 Its robust ginger flavour will carry just about anything from whisky to rum to liqueurs.
 Just add a squeeze of citrus and you’ll have yourself a delicious concoction in no time!